 Being engaged by a small company

-HMRC have determined that small companies, as defined by s382(2) of the Companies Act 2006, are exempt from making IR35 status decisions and this apparently removes 1.5 million companies from the requirements of the Off Payroll Working legislation.
+HMRC has determined that small companies, as defined by s382(2) of the Companies Act 2006, are exempt from making IR35 status decisions.
+This effectively removes 1.5 million companies from the requirements of the Off Payroll Working legislation.

 Small companies must meet at least two of the following criteria: